Application Bandwidth Statistics

 The generated Application Bandwidth Statistics report is broken down into the following sections:

-You can also drill down through the graphs to show a further break down of either the IP addresses that accessed the application groups, or the application groups accessed by the IP address.
-The following example is a break down of the File Transfer application group from the image above:
+You can also drill down through the graphs to show a further breakdown of either the IP addresses that accessed the application groups, or the application groups accessed by the IP address.
+The following example is a breakdown of the File Transfer application group from the previous image:

-Note: Note that as you drill down through the report, the Traffic statistics graph is always displayed at the top.
+Note: When you drill down through the report, the Traffic statistics graph is always displayed at the top.